aregtech/areg-sdk/README.md

 [![Stargazers for @aregtech/areg-sdk](https://reporoster.com/stars/aregtech/areg-sdk)](https://github.com/aregtech/areg-sdk/stargazers)

 Do you like this project?
-Please [give](https://github.com/aregtech/areg-sdk/stargazers) a ⭐<br/>
+Please join us or [give](https://github.com/aregtech/areg-sdk/stargazers) a ⭐.
+This will help to attract more contributors.<br/>
 Do you have an idea or found a bug?
-Please open an [issue](https://github.com/aregtech/areg-sdk/issues) or start a [discussion](https://github.com/aregtech/areg-sdk/discussions).<br/>
+Please open an [issue](https://github.com/aregtech/areg-sdk/issues) or start a [discussion](https://github.com/aregtech/areg-sdk/discussions).
-These will help us a lot.

 <div align="right">[ <a href="#table-of-contents">↑ Back to top ↑</a> ]</div>